 Juli,

 Wetlander will help stop the water from weeping through small rivet pops and small welding/seam gaps.
-HOWEVER, stopping leaks is not what Wetlander is designed to do, nor would I ever recommend it as a leak stopping product.
+HOWEVER, stopping leaks is not what Wetlander is designed to do, nor would I ever recommend it exclusively as a leak stopping product.

 -Scott